airbytehq/airbyte/docs/integrations/sources/e2e-test.md

 #### Example Stream Schemas
-If you need a stream for testing performance simulating a wide table, we have an example [500 column stream](https://gist.github.com/jbfbell/9b7db8fdf0de0187c7da92df2f699502) or the form below to generate your own with an arbitrary width, then copy+paste the resulting schema into your configuration.
+If you need a stream for testing performance simulating a wide table, we have an example [500 column stream](https://gist.github.com/jbfbell/9b7db8fdf0de0187c7da92df2f699502) or use the form below to generate your own with an arbitrary width, then copy+paste the resulting schema into your configuration.

 <SchemaGenerator />